theunicornguild/myrent/03_renters/07_python_1_details.md

 Since we finished displaying all of the `renters`, now we need to create a details page to show all of the information of a selected renter as the list will only show small amounts of data

-#write it where?
-Lets type the following code
+Lets type the following code in the `views.py` file in the `main` folder.

 ```python
 def detailRenter(request,id):